mj3b/juno/jira_ai_agent_documentation.md

 ## Future Enhancements

-The Jira AI Analytics Agent provides a robust foundation for advanced analytics capabilities with numerous opportunities for future enhancement and expansion.
+The JUNO provides a robust foundation for advanced analytics capabilities with numerous opportunities for future enhancement and expansion.
 These enhancements focus on improving analytical sophistication, expanding integration capabilities, and enhancing user experience through advanced interface features.

 ### Machine Learning Integration